 - any additional resources that may be allocated such as special teaching materials or more adult help

 - when the plan is to be reviewed

-If it is agreed during the review of the IEP that your child is still not making the expected progress for their age, then the early years setting or school may need to seek additional help or advice from an outside specialist such as an educational psychologist or advisory teacher.
+If it is agreed during the review of the IEP or LSP that your child is still not making the expected progress for their age, then the early years setting or school may need to seek additional help or advice from an outside specialist such as an educational psychologist or advisory teacher.

 Educational psychologists (EPs) are trained teachers who have additional qualifications, including a degree in Psychology.
-Their training helps them understand more about the ways children learn, think and behave.
+Their training helps them understand more about the way children learn, think and behave.
 They work with children and young people up to the age of 19 with a variety of needs, such as learning needs, speech and language needs and medical and physical needs.